Qing-Lu/torch/Cheatsheet.md

 Utility libraries
 ------------
+##### Utility toolboxes
+* penlight - Lua utility libraries loosely based on the Python standard libraries
+* underscore - Underscore is a utility-belt library for Lua

+##### Documentation
 * [torch-dokx](https://github.com/d11/torch-dokx) - An awesome automatic documentation generator for torch7

+##### File System
+* fs - File system toolbox
+* paths - Paths manipulations

+##### Programming helpers
 * argcheck - Advanced function argument checker
-* buffer - A buffer object for LuaJIT (to get around LuaJIT limitations)
 * class - Simple object-oriented system for Lua, with classes supporting inheritance.
-* curl - An interface to CURL.
 * cwrap - Advanced automatic wrapper for C functions
-* eex - Torch extras from e-Lab
 * fn - Some functional programming tools for Lua and Torch.
-* fs - File system toolbox
 * inline-c - A package to dynamically build and run C from within Lua.
 Each function gets wrapped in it own little lua library which is then made accessible to the Lua runtime.

+##### Printing / Logging / Debugging
+* MobDebug - The best debugger for lua.
+Remote debugger for the Lua programming language
+* pprint - A pretty print library for Torch and lua
 * logroll - A basic logging library for Lua and Torch.
+* xlua - Extra Lua functions.
+Lua is pretty compact in terms of built-in functionalities: this package extends the table and string libraries, and provide other general purpose tools (progress bar, ...).

+##### Testing
+* totem - Alternate torch unit test module

+##### Social
+* OAuth - Lua OAuth, an OAuth client library.
+* SocialLua - Library for interfacing with many sites and services
+* twitter - A Twitter library for Lua.

+##### Uncategorized
+* buffer - A buffer object for LuaJIT (to get around LuaJIT limitations)
+* curl - An interface to CURL.
-* paths - Paths manipulations
+* eex - Torch extras from e-Lab
 * persist - A persisting table, built on Redis.
-* pprint - A pretty print library for Torch and lua
 * python - A wrapper to Python
+* [torch-ipython](https://github.com/d11/torch-ipython) - An ipython kernel for torch
 * restclient - A REST Client.
 * sys - A system library for Torch
-* totem - Alternate torch unit test module
-* underscore - Underscore is a utility-belt library for Lua
 * utf8 - Basic UTF-8 support.
 * util - Random utilities for Lua and Torch.
-* xlua - Extra Lua functions.
-Lua is pretty compact in terms of built-in functionalities: this package extends the table and string libraries, and provide other general purpose tools (progress bar, ...).
-* MobDebug - MobDebug is a remote debugger for the Lua programming language
-* OAuth - Lua OAuth, an OAuth client library.
-* penlight - Lua utility libraries loosely based on the Python standard libraries
-* SocialLua - Library for interfacing with many sites and services
-* twitter - A Twitter library for Lua.
 * uuid - Generates uuids in pure Lua
-* [torch-ipython](https://github.com/d11/torch-ipython) - An ipython kernel for torch
 * [net-toolkit](https://github.com/Atcold/net-toolkit) - This package allows to save and retrive to/from disk a lighter version of neural networks that is being trained by clearing out their gradients and states.

 Interfaces to third-party libraries